nik312123/geocomputing-resources-script/README.md

 ./install_geocomputing_requirements.sh -v
 ```

+## 2. Running GitHub SSH key setup script

+### Introduction:

+This script's purpose is to set up your SSH key for use with GitHub.
+Note that this specific script is only made to work for a single device by nature.

+This script can be run on macOS or Ubuntu (including Ubuntu via WSL on Windows).

 Note that the script can be run multiple times without any issues.
 It will automatically detect what is already installed and will not reinstall them again.

 In fact, it will ensure that all of the installed components are up to date and is therefore encouraged!

-## 2. Running GitHub SSH key setup script

-### Introduction:

-Note: This script can be run on macOS or Ubuntu (including Ubuntu via WSL on Windows).

 ### Remote installation methods: